-I. General Education Requirements Credits: 40-43 H ours BIB 113 Old Testament Survey or BIB 123 New To 3-6 • (Students may take BIB 132 & 133 as a substitute for BIB 113 Studies students must take both.)
+I. General Education Requirements Credits: 40-43 H ours , BIB 113 Old Testament Survey or BIB 123 New To 3-6 (Students may take BIB 132 & 133 as a substitute for BIB 11.
+Studies students must take both.)
 BIB 153 Biblical Worldview 3 or 123.
-Christian 3 Writing ENG 104 English Composition I Credits: policy to ensure 3 3 Communication CAS 101 Introduction to Speech Communication.
-(BMN 333 can also fulfill this requirement.)
-Credits: 3 Humanities and Fine Arts Options 9 3 (Art, Media Communication, English, Literature, Modern La Philosophy, or Theatre) 6 Natural Sciences Life or Non-Life Science Courses: Credits: 7 Mathematics Select appropriate mathematics course is requirement. requisite to any thematics placement 3 Social Science Select six credit hours from two different departm Examples of potential disciplines that may fulfill a General Ea requirement: administration, anthropology, archaeology, busic counseling, criminology, economics, education, human relatio juvenile delinquency, physical education, political science, psy issues, sociology.
-(Some ADJ, BMN, and SCS program requir fulfill this requirement.) lucation ness law, ms, justice system, ychology, social 6
+Christian 3 Writing ENG 104 English Composition I 3 Communication CAS 101 Introduction to Speech Communication (BMN 333 can also fulfill this requirement.)
+Credits: 3 Humanities and Fine Arts Options 9 Fine Art History Course ınguage, Music, 3 6 Natural Sciences Life or Non-Life Science Courses: Credits: 7 Mathematics Select appropriate mathematics course is requirement. requisite to any thematics placement 3 Social Science Select six credit hours from two different departres Examples of potential disciplines that may fulfill a General Examples of potential disciplines that may fulfill a General Examples of potential disciplines that may fulfill a General Examples of potential disciplines and provided in the second section of the section of the second section of the section of t ducation ness law, ons, justice system, ychology, social 6